-We first examined differences by sex and university in means and proportions for all variables using t tests for continuous data and χ^2 tests for categorical data.
-We examined the prevalence of driving after substance use and riding with a substance-using driver among all respondents and separately among those using substances in the past 28 days.
-We used χ^2 tests to examine differences in prevalence between alcohol- and marijuana-related driving behaviors.
+We first examined differences by sex and university in means and proportions for all variables using t-tests for continuous data and chi-squared tests for categorical data.
+We examined the prevalence of driving after substance use and riding with a substance-using driver among the all respondents and separately among those using substances in the past 28 days.
+Chi-squared tests were used to examine differences in prevalence between alcohol and marijuana-related driving behaviors.

-We conducted regression analyses for 4 outcomes: driving after marijuana use, riding with a driver who used marijuana, driving after alcohol use, and riding with a driver who used alcohol.
+We conducted regression analyses for four outcomes: driving after marijuana use, riding with a driver who used marijuana, driving after alcohol use, and riding with driver who used alcohol.
 To assess which factors were associated with the outcomes of interest, we used Poisson regression with robust standard errors to estimate relative risk (RR).31 We first examined bivariate associations, selecting predictors based on the literature about driving after drinking and substance use behavior, followed by multivariable regression.
-Factors that were nonsignificant in the initial multivariable model were not retained in the final model.
+Factors that were non-significant in the initial multivariable model were not retained in the final model.

-For the outcome of driving after marijuana use, we examined the following covariates: sex, seat belt use, university, age at first marijuana use, number of days using marijuana in the past 28 days, whether the respondent rode as a passenger with a marijuana-using driver, and whether the respondent drove after alcohol use.
-This same basic model was used to predict riding with a marijuana-using driver, with driving after marijuana use, and percentage of friends using marijuana entered as covariates.
-A similar approach was taken for alcohol-related outcomes, with an additional binary variable for positive AUDIT screen (\geq 8).
-We used a fifth regression model to compare how using marijuana, alcohol, or both substances in the past 28 days contributed to the risk of driving after any substance use.
-All analyses were conducted using Stata 12/SE software (Stata Corp).
+For the outcome of driving after marijuana use, we examined the following covariates: sex, seat belt use, university, age at first marijuana use, number of days using marijuana in the past 28 days, whether the respondent rode as a passenger with marijuana-using driver, and whether the respondent drove after alcohol use.
+This same basic model was used to predict riding with a marijuana-using driver, with driving after marijuana use and percent of friends using marijuana entered as covariates.
+A similar approach was taking for alcohol-related outcomes, with an additional binary variable for positive AUDIT screen (8).
+We used a fifth regression model to compare how using marijuana, alcohol, or both substances in the past 28 days contributed the risk of driving after any substance use.
+All analyses were conducted using Stata 12/SE software (Stata Corp.).